griestopf/Fusee.Tutorial/Tutorial02/README.md

 #Tutorial 02

 ##Goals
- - Understand how Geometry is pumped through the rendering pipeline.
+ - Understand how geometry is pumped through the rendering pipeline.
- - Understand uniform shader variables.
+ - Understand `uniform`, `attribute` and `varying` shader variables.
  - Understand how data is passed from pixel to vertex shader.
  - Grasp basics of 3D transformations.